 Care Team

-The Care Team approach aims to instill self-advocacy and connect students with the appropriate office(s) that will provide the best resources for their unique academic and multidisciplinary concerns.
+The Care Team approach aims to instill self-advocacy and connect students with the appropriate office(s) that will provide the best resources for their unique multidisciplinary (a combination of academic affairs, student affairs, and student success) concerns.
 Reports to the Care Team are reviewed during normal business hours by staff in the Office of the Dean of Students (DOS).
-An initial assessment will be conducted on every report; in many cases, the outcome of this initial assessment is to offer support and resources to the student of concern through the Office of the Dean of Students.
-In some cases, a more in-depth analysis by the Care Team may be conducted to determine the next steps for follow-up and resource referral.
+An initial assessment will be conducted on every report; in most cases, the outcome of this initial assessment is to refer the report to the Dean of Students' office, which will offer support and resources to the student of concern.
+In cases that require a multidisciplinary approach, the Care Team may conduct a more in-depth analysis to determine next steps for follow-up and resource referral.
 All reported information will be retained to help identify potential behavioral patterns.

-If there is a concern for safety, DOS staff will assist those who report to contact the appropriate on-campus support and resources.
-If there is a potential threat, the report will be referred to the Threat Assessment Team for follow-up and intervention as appropriate to mitigate or manage the threat.
+If there is a safety concern, DOS staff will assist those who report by helping them contact the appropriate on-campus support and resources.
+If there is a potential threat, the report will be referred to the Threat Assessment Team for follow-up and, as appropriate, intervention to mitigate or manage the threat.
 While maintaining privacy is a DOS and Care Team goal, please be aware that reports and other communication may be subject to review as outlined in federal and Virginia laws and regulations.
 DOS staff will follow up with the reporting party as appropriate, while being mindful of the privacy of all parties involved.

 Scope of Work